 Make sure to strain the lemon juice if you are juicing with bare hands.

 I like to make masala shikanji directly into serving glasses.
 But you can always use a large pitcher to combine all the ingredients.

-WATCH VIDEO BELOW: Masala Shikanji - Masala Soda
+WATCH RECIPE VIDEO BELOW: Masala Shikanji - Masala Soda